Morpheme Tulsi Holy Basil Caps

 Commonly known as Holy Basil, Tulsi is well-known for its amazing properties, which is incomparable.
 Ocimum Tenuiflorum is the botanical name of the plant, which belongs to the family of Lamiaceae.
 This aromatic herb is found abundantly in all regions.
 There is another variety called Thai Holy Basil, which is known by the botanical name Ocimum basilicum.
 The leaves of the plant are used in Thai cuisine.
 The chemical composition of the herb is as follows: Beta Carophyllene, Carvacrol, Linalook, Eugenol, Rosmarinic Acid, Ursolic Acid, Oleanolic Acid and other phytochemicals.
 This combination of beneficial compounds gives the medicinal value to the herb.

-According to Researchers the holy basil consists of potent anti-inflammatory agents, which help in reducing the inflammation significantly and enhance detoxification.
+According to Researchers the holy basil consists of potent anti-inflammatory agents, which help in managing the inflammation significantly and enhance detoxification.
 The laboratory studies have reported that the oil obtained from holy basil is found to possess major anti-inflammatory activity.
-The herb is also used in treating respiratory tract infections.
-According to Researchers, holy basil plays a vital role in managing the immunological disorders like asthma and allergy.
+The herb is also used for respiratory tract infections.
+According to Researchers, holy basil plays a vital role in managing the immunological disorders.
 It is also well-known for its anti-spasmodic properties and is quite helpful in relieving abdominal pain.

 In Ayurvedic medicine, tulsi is used as an anti-worm solution.
 It also helps in stimulating lactation in women.
 Studies have proved the analgesic activity of the herb and hence basil is used in the treatment of dyspnoea and bronchospasm (asthma and respiratory distress).
 Oral intake of extract prepared from dried tulsi is found to enhance the lung capacity and give respite from labored breathing in patients suffering from asthma.